01 of 08

 These strands should be tied tightly enough that they hold the hank together but not so tight that they won't allow the fibers to move around, which is essential if you're planning to wash the yarn after skeining.Continue to 4 of 8 below.

 04 of 08

 Finishing the Skein

-Now just take the hank off the back of the chair.
+Take the hank off the back of the chair.
 If you like, you can add a couple more ties at this point.

-Another way to handle the ties, rather than just circling the whole skein, is to divide the yarn on each side of the hank and tie it in a figure 8, with the thread that you're tying with going through the center of the yarn before being tied.
+Another way to handle the ties, rather than just circling the whole skein, is to divide the yarn on each side of the hank and tie it into a figure eight, with the thread that you're tying with going through the center of the yarn before being tied.
 You'll often see professionally done hanks tied in this way, but it isn't critical.Continue to 5 of 8 below.

 05 of 08

 Setting up the Yarn Swift to Wind a Hank

 If you have a yarn swift and are just looking for an excuse to use it, you can also wind a ball of yarn into a hank with the help of this device.

 It is a little bit faster to wind a skein this way because the swift has a bigger circumference than the back of a chair, meaning your hank will be longer as well.